Our knowledgeable staff is on-call for all your questions. Just give us a ring!

 language deficits related to autistic spectrum disorders.

-While both occupational and physical therapy address developmental functional goals and can
+While both occupational and physical therapy address developmental functional goals and can overlap, there are fundamental distinctions in the primary focus of each.

 Physical therapy focuses on developing and enhancing mobility so that children can safely and successfully participate in activities at home, in school, on the playground and in their community.
 Physical therapists work on strength, mobility, muscle development, balance, postural control, range of motion, coordination, endurance, motor planning and fitness.
 Physical therapy addresses developmental milestones such as crawling, walking, running, jumping, as well as developing strategies to accomplish more complex motor tasks such as sports related skills, which can be crucial for successful interaction with peers in school and in the community.